MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster.md

 Many of these requirements can be determined by using the `Test-SRTopology` cmdlet.
 You get access to this tool if you install Storage Replica or the Storage Replica Management Tools features on at least one server.
 There is no need to configure Storage Replica to use this tool, only to install the cmdlet.
 More information is included in the steps below.

 ### Provision operating system, features, roles, storage, and network

-> [!WARNING]
-> Windows Server 2016 Technical Preview does not support Storage Replica on production servers.

-1. Install Windows Server 2016 Technical Preview on all four server nodes with an installation type of Windows Server 2016 Technical Preview **(Desktop Experience)**.
+1. Install Windows Server 2016 on all four server nodes with an installation type of Windows Server 2016 **(Desktop Experience)**.
 Do not choose Standard Edition if it is available, as it does not contain Storage Replica.

 2. Add network information and join them to the domain, then restart them.